arturgomes/challenge-full-stack-web/COMMENTS.md

 ### What I did

-- I wrote a simple API using Node+Express
+- I wrote a simple API using Node with [Express](https://www.npmjs.com/package/express)
 - I used Docker in order to create an instance of Postgres
-- I used TypeORM for manipulating data from Postgres using the OO paradigm
+- I used [TypeORM](https://www.npmjs.com/package/typeorm) for manipulating data from Postgres using the OO paradigm
-  - In case of using MongoDB, I'd go for Mongoose
+  - In case of using MongoDB, I'd go for [Mongoose](https://www.npmjs.com/package/mongoose)
+- I used [Yup](https://www.npmjs.com/package/yup) for parsing and validating the data coming from `request` in the API.
 ### What I could've done if I had more time

-- I could use JWT for securing the connection, however, it would involve adding a login page, and bit more of work for securing the routes.
+- I could use [JWT](https://www.npmjs.com/package/jwt) for securing the connection, however, it would involve adding a login page, and bit more of work for securing the routes.
 And as it was not in the requirements, I'm just commenting out.

 - I wish I had more time for providing some unit tests.
-In order to do so, I could use Jest.
+In order to do so, I could use [Jest](https://www.npmjs.com/package/jest).

 ## Interface in Vue.JS